dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 //insert image maybe //

+_So, to conclude:_ It is difficult to test/experiment with the core cluster.
+Depending on how you do it, running two at the same time will either create race conditions or duplicate your entire infrastructure which may be unfeasible depending on your organization size and budget.
+There is no good solution for this.

 ## 11.10.
-Maturity level :white_check_mark:
+Maturity level

 Currently, the biggest limitation of using Crossplane is the lack of providers and feature-set each provider offers.

 <!-- rely on providers -->
 When using Kubernetes as a universal control plane for all of your infrastructure, you rely heavily on the stability and flexibility of the controllers made by big cooperations or open-source communities.
 When you use ArgoCD, you put all your faith in that its control plane correctly deploys your services and does not randomly delete arbitrary pods.
 When you use Crossplane, you rely on the controller/providers to correctly provision the requested resource and manage their life cycle.
 As a user of these control planes, it is out of your hands, and you rely solely on the tools.
 This is the same limitation that Terraform has.
 Terraform is only as good as the providers that integrate with Terraform.

+Both Crossplane and ArgoCD is marked with with maturity level: Incubating, which is meant for "Early Adopters" [[s](https://www.cncf.io/projects/)].
+So it is not expected that the tools gives an flawless experience.

 **Examples of observed issues when working with ArgoCD and Crossplane**

 - Digital Ocean's Crossplane provider (v0.1.0) cannot delete resources on their platform (Issue is reported here [[s](https://github.com/crossplane-contrib/provider-digitalocean/issues/55)]).
 This means that Crossplane can only be used to spin up, e.g., databases and Kubernetes clusters – but not delete them afterward.
 This makes the provider nearly useless because you cannot control the full life cycle of resources.
-This is obviously not intentional and will probably be fixed in the near future.
+This will probably be fixed in the near future.
 However, this is a good example of cloud providers not being mature and ready for control planes like crossplane.

 - ArgoCD cannot natively deploy resources when the generated YAML-files get too large (Issue is reported here [[s](https://github.com/argoproj/argo-cd/issues/8128)]).
 This is completely out of your hands.
 So, if you want to deploy certain helm-charts that generate long YAML-files, then you instead have to find a custom workaround online or deploy it manually.
 This can be quite painful since if ArgoCD cannot deploy _every single resource_ declared in your infrastructure you have to introduce custom logic for edge cases, which doesn't scale well.

 - ArgoCD cannot connect to an external cluster based on data stored as a secret in Kubernetes (described here [[s](https://github.com/argoproj/argo-cd/issues/4651)]).
 Argo can only connect to external clusters by running `argocd add cluster <kubeconfig-context-name>` on your machine with a kubeconfig available.
-This goes against the idea of declaring everything in YAML by forcing the user to call a shell command imperatively. (described here:https://github.com/argoproj/argo-cd/issues/4651).
+This goes against the idea of declaring everything in YAML by forcing the user to call a shell command imperatively (described [[here](https://github.com/argoproj/argo-cd/issues/4651)]).

+_So, to conclude:_ Both ArgoCD and Crossplane are good tools with strong support from the community and industry, but they are not flawless, so one should expect to experience small issue with both of them, that may be fixed/handled in the future.
+Especially a user should pick their Crossplane with care, because some of them are in a very early stage and is not production ready.

 ## 11.11.
 Eliminating state

-This is one of the most interesting topics of the discussion.
 One of the biggest selling points moving away from Terraform is the state you must manage, so if a control plane like Crossplane has not improved that process, then we have not gained much.

 With Terraform, you store a state each time you provision any cloud resource.
 The resources must be stored in a shared place and make sure it is up to date, and only the right people have access to it.
 Crossplane doesn't handle state in the same way.
 Terraform looks at the Terraform state, your local code, and what is currently running in the cloud. <!-- check med Zander --> Crossplane only looks at what is currently running in the cloud.
 If the requested resource does not exist, Crossplane will create it.
 If the requested resource already exists, it will not create anything.
 This works wonders with simple resources like DNS-records on GCP, but if you look at resources that need connection details, like managed databases and Kubernetes clusters, it gets more interesting!
 What the Crossplane provider does with each resource, if it already exists, depends on the individual resource.